WAGES V. MCDONALD: THE BOARD OF VETERANS APPEALS CAN REVIEW THE DECISION OF THE DIRECTOR REGARDING ENTITLEMENT TO TDIU ON AN EXTRASCHEDULAR BASIS

 The Court of Appeals for Veterans Claims agreed with the Veteran and found that the decision of the Director is a decision adopted by the Regional Office and thus subject to review by the Board.
 The Secretary’s contention that the Director’s decision is evidence to be reviewed solely for factual accuracy was contradicted by the regulations.
 In summary, Wages stands for the proposition that the Board can review a decision by the Director denying entitlement to TDIU on an extraschedular basis.

-If you are a veteran who is unable to work as a result of your service connected disabilities and needs help navigating the process for securing entitlement to individual unemployability, whether on a schedular or extraschedular basis, contact one of the experienced veteran’s disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-The attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law serve veterans and their families throughout the Gulf Coast, including, Alabama, Florida, Mississippi, and Louisiana.
+If you are a veteran who is unable to work as a result of your service connected disabilities and needs help navigating the process for securing entitlement to individual unemployability, whether on a schedular or extraschedular basis, contact one of the experienced veteran’s disability attorneys at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+The attorneys at Gardberg & Kemmerly, P.C. serve veterans and their families throughout the Gulf Coast, including, Alabama, Florida, Mississippi, and Louisiana.